 At the moment I’m reading “Everything Under” by Daisy Johnson.
 I chose it because it had a beautiful cover (I do believe you can sometimes judge a book by its cover !) by Suzanne Dean.
-I got drawn in before I’d even finished unpacking the deliveries.
+Before I’d even finished unpacking the deliveries, I was drawn in.

 Favourite authors include Tove Jansson, Kirsty Logan, Haruki Murakami… oh I could go on and on!

 We think we’ve found something of a kindred spirit, and you can find Kim’s stunning work at witchmountain.co.uk.
 Her art also features in one of our new selections, due for release in the summer!